The First Traveling Saleslady: Plot

-Corset company owner and independent-thinking suffragette Rose Gillray has her wagon struck by a 'horseless carriage' in 1897 New York.
+Corset company owner and supporter of women's suffrage Rose Gillray has her wagon struck by a 'horseless carriage' in 1897 New York.
 This early automobile is driven by Charlie Masters, who tells her it is the transportation of the future.

 At work, Rose is helping singer Molly Wade into a boldly designed new corset when she gets the idea that using it for Molly's costume on stage would help to promote sales, but instead the show is shut down by the police.

 With her business failing, Rose owes money to Jim Carter, whose steel business manufactures the metal used for a corset's stays.
 Jim takes a shine to Rose and offers her a chance to sell his barbed wire, which is not selling well out west, where his salesmen get run out of town ... or worse.

 She ends up in Kansas City, accompanied by Molly and followed by Charlie.
 A cattlemen's association convention seems a good place to try to sell the barbed wire.
 However, cattle rancher Joel Kingdon gives her the runaround, attracted to her personally but warning her against peddling wire.
 She tries his home state of Texas next, but once again, Joel interferes, putting the women out of business temporarily.
 Rose eventually disproves the claim that barbed wire injures cattle, but she demonstrates that the cattle are smart enough to avoid impaling themselves, and the sales start rolling in.

 Joel and Jim both fall in love with Rose and propose marriage, but she rejects both.
-Charlie, though, comes along offering a ride to California, where he wants to explore another new notion: machines that fly.
+Charlie, though, comes along offering a ride to California and marriage, where he wants to explore another new notion: machines that fly.